RGB-D SLAM in Indoor Planar Environments with Multiple Large Dynamic Objects: Evaluation

 The dynamic objects are created from stacked boxes and are either moved by humans or via a remotely controlled KUKA youBot (\Cref{fig:setup}).
 The ground truth trajectories of the camera and objects are collected using a Vicon system by attaching Vicon markers on the camera and dynamic objects.
 The camera motion prior is acquired by adding synthetic drift on camera ground truth trajectories with a magnitude of around 7 cm/s (trans.) and 0.4 rad/s (rot.).

 For quantitative evaluation, we estimate the absolute trajectory error (ATE) and the relative pose error (RPE) \cite{sturm2012benchmark} against the ground truth.
-The proposed method is compared with Joint-VO-SF (JF, \cite{jaimez2017fast}), StaticFusion (SF, \cite{scona2018staticfusion}), Co-Fusion (CF, \cite{runz2017co}) and RigidFusion (RF, \cite{long2021rigidfusion}).
+The proposed method is compared with PlanarSLAM (PS) \cite{Li2021PlanarSLAM}, EM-Fusion (EMF) \cite{Strecke2019EMFusion}, Joint-VO-SF (JF) \cite{jaimez2017fast}, StaticFusion (SF) \cite{scona2018staticfusion}, Co-Fusion (CF) \cite{runz2017co} and RigidFusion (RF) \cite{long2021rigidfusion}.
 We additionally provide the camera motion prior with drift to CF as the variant CF$^{\mathbf{*}}$.
 The original RF uses motion priors for both camera and object.
 Here we only provide RF with the camera motion prior and denote it as RF$^{*}$, while our method with the camera motion prior is denoted as ours$^{*}$.

-We collect eight sequences with various camera and object movements to simulate different scenarios.
-For example, in the \textit{sequence 1}, a human moves the taller box to clear way for both the robot and the other object so that the potential collision can be avoided, while in the \textit{sequence 5}, the robot tries to overtake two dynamic objects ahead (\Cref{fig:motion}).
-All trajectories are designed such that the two dynamic objects and a human can be visible in the image at the same time and frequently occupy the major proportion of the images.
+We collect eight sequences with various camera and object movements in different planar environments.
+For example, in the \textit{seq1}, a human moves the taller box to clear way for both the robot and the other object so that the potential collision can be avoided, while in the \textit{seq5}, the robot tries to overtake two dynamic objects ahead (\Cref{fig:motion}).
+All trajectories are designed such that the two dynamic objects and a human can be visible in the image at the same time and frequently occupy the major proportion of the camera view.
+We also run experiments on sequences \textit{sitting\_xyz} and \textit{walking\_xyz} from TUM RGB-D dataset \cite{sturm2012benchmark} which includes a large proportion of non-planar areas and denote them as \textit{seq9} and \textit{seq10} respectively.

-\subsection{Camera Localisation}
+\subsection{Camera localisation}